tammynguyen702/dengue_fever/README.md

 # Dengue Fever - Term Project

-Challenge question: *What attributes are correlated with the number of Dengue fever cases in a city?*
+Challenge question: *What attributes are correlated with the number of Dengue fever cases in a city within a given year?*

 [Link to the original competition details and dataset](https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/page/80/)